Denmark in World War II: Free Corps Denmark

 On 29 June 1941, days after the invasion of the USSR, Free Corps Denmark (Frikorps Danmark) was founded as a corps of Danish volunteers to fight against the Soviet Union.
 Free Corps Denmark was set up at the initiative of the SS and DNSAP who approached Lieutenant-Colonel C.P.
 Kryssing of the Danish army shortly after the invasion of the USSR had begun.
 The Nazi paper Fædrelandet proclaimed the creation of the corps on 29 June 1941.

 According to Danish law, it was not illegal to join a foreign army, but active recruiting on Danish soil was illegal.
-The SS disregarded this law and began recruiting efforts – predominantly recruiting Danish Nazis and members of the German-speaking minority.
+The SS disregarded this law and began recruitment, predominantly recruiting Danish Nazis and members of the German-speaking minority.
 The Danish government discovered this and decided to concentrate on persuading the Germans not to recruit underage boys.
-General Prior wanted to remove Kryssing and his designated second-in-command but decided to consult the cabinet.
+General Prior wanted to remove Kryssing and his designated second-in-command, but decided to consult the cabinet.
 It agreed that Kryssing should be removed in its meeting on 2 July 1941, but this decision was later withdrawn when Erik Scavenius—who had not attended the original meeting—returned from negotiations and announced that he had reached an agreement with Renthe-Fink that soldiers wishing to join this corps could be given leave until further notice.
 The government issued an announcement stating that "Lieut.
-Colonel C.P.
-Kryssing, Chief of the 5th Artillery reg., Holbæk, has with the consent of the Royal Danish Government assumed command over 'Free Corps Denmark'".
+Colonel C. P. Kryssing, Chief of the 5th Artillery reg., Holbæk, has with the consent of the Royal Danish Government assumed command over 'Free Corps Denmark'".
 The Danish text only explicitly said that the government recognized that Kryssing had been given a new command; it did not sanction the creation of the corps, which had already happened without its creators asking the government's consent.
 In July 1941 Heinrich Himmler complained that Denmark was unofficially trying to stop recruitment since the word ran in the army that anyone joining would be committing treason.
 The government later instructed the army and navy not to obstruct applications from soldiers wishing to leave active duty and join the corps.

 A 1998 study showed that the average recruit to Free Corps Denmark was a Nazi, a member of the German minority in Denmark, or both, and that recruitment was very broad socially.
 Historian Bo Lidegaard notes: "The relationship between the population and the corps was freezing cold, and legionnaires on leave time and again came into fights, with civilians meeting the corps' volunteers with massive contempt."
 Lidegaard gives the following figures for 1941: 6,000 Danish citizens had signed up to German army duty; 1,500 of these belonged to the German minority in Denmark.